HotCakeX/Harden-Windows-Security/Wiki posts/Windows Defender Application Control (WDAC)/WDAC Notes.md

-# Important Notes and Tips about WDAC policies
+# Important Notes and Tips about App Control policies

 * App Control for Business was formerly known as WDAC (Windows Defender Application Control)
 * It's used for Application and File whitelisting in Windows.